Son Heung-min: Los Angeles FC

 On 6 August 2025, Son moved to Major League Soccer club Los Angeles FC in a deal worth $26.5 million, an MLS record, departing Tottenham Hotspur after 10 years.
-He became just the second South Korean player in the club's history, the other being Kim Moon-hwan.
+His signing made Son become just the second South Korean player in the club's history, the other being Kim Moon-hwan.
 On 23 August, Son scored his first goal for LAFC by converting a free kick in a 1–1 draw with FC Dallas.
 On 17 September, Son scored his first hat-trick for LAFC to help lead the team to a 4–1 away win at Real Salt Lake.
 On 27 October, Son's first goal for LAFC, which he scored against FC Dallas, was voted the MLS Goal of the Year.

 International career

 2009–2014: Youth level and first major tournaments

 Son was a member of the South Korea national team that participated at the 2009 FIFA U-17 World Cup held in Nigeria.

 On 24 December 2010, Son was named in South Korea national team's squad for the 2011 AFC Asian Cup, making his debut for the national team in a pre-tournament friendly against Syria on 30 December.
 At the tournament finals, Son scored his first international goal during a 4–1 group stage win against India.

 On 7 October 2011, after initially missing the first two matches of South Korea's 2014 FIFA World Cup qualification campaign on 2 and 6 September 2011 due to an ankle injury, Son played in a friendly against Poland, and was again featured in 11 October World Cup qualifier against the United Arab Emirates.
 His selection for national team play was a point of concern for Son's father, however, who caused a stir by asking the Korea Football Association not to select his son for the national team in the immediate future so he can rest and mature more as a player.
 Cho Kwang-rae, then the South Korea head coach, responded by saying that he would continue to call up Son when needed.